+Keyword: [Resistance Matrix], [Inductance Matrix], [Conductance Matrix],

+[Capacitance Matrix]

-Keyword: [Resistance Matrix], [Inductance Matrix], [Conductance Matrix], [Capacitance Matrix] Required: Yes, at least one Argument: Text String (Matrix Type) Used By: [Begin ICM Section] Description: Each keyword marks the beginning of its respective matrix data set and also specifies how the matrix data is formatted.
-Usage Rules: Following each matrix keyword, one of the following arguments is required: Diagonal_matrix, Banded_matrix, Sparse_matrix, or Full_matrix.
-No more than one of each matrix type is allowed per section.
+Required: Yes, at least one

+Argument: Text String (Matrix Type)

+Used By: [Begin ICM Section]

+Description: Each keyword marks the beginning of its respective matrix data set and also specifies how the matrix data is formatted.

+Usage Rules: Following each matrix keyword, one of the following arguments is required: Diagonal\matrix, Banded\matrix, Sparse\matrix, or is allowed per section.
 If model type is SLM only a diagonal matrix is allowed.

+Full\matrix.
+No more than one of each matrix type

-Each [Resistance Matrix], [Inductance Matrix], [Conductance Matrix], and [Capacitance Matrix] keyword must appear between the [Begin ICM Section]/[End ICM Section] keyword pair."
+The [Resistance Matrix], [Inductance Matrix], [Conductance Matrix], and [Capacitance Matrix] keywords may appear multiple times in the file, however they may appear only once between the [Begin ICM Section]/[End ICM Section] keyword pair, and they must be placed after the [Derivation Method] keyword.

 After each of these keywords, insert the matrix data in the appropriate format.
 (These formats are described in detail below).

 If the location in the matrix is defined as a return path ("GND") in the [ICM Pin Map] or [ICM Node Map], the values associated with the "GND" designation in the matrix diagonal must be 0 for any of the matrices.

-Arguments: Diagonal_matrix, Banded_matrix, Sparse_matrix, or Full_matrix
+Arguments:

+Diagonal matrix, Banded matrix, Sparse matrix, or Full matrix